 Emergency and Unforeseen

-We know that cultural work comes with unexpected building costs, whether it’s good—an opportunity for a lease or property—or bad—fires, floods, and other damage.
+We know that cultural work comes with unexpected building costs, whether it’s good—an opportunity for a lease or property acquisition—or bad—fires, floods, and other damage.
 This grant is always open as long as funds are available and operates on a faster schedule to help meet those needs.

 Steps to Apply

 Emergency and Unforeseen grants meet a wide variety of unexpected facility needs for cultural organizations, and our funds are only available for actual costs incurred to repair or renovate cultural spaces.
-This grant starts with a conversation with 4Culture staff, and we keep in touch as you prepare your application.
+This grant starts with a conversation with 4Culture staff, who will help determine whether your project meets eligibility requirements.
+We’ll keep in touch as you prepare your application.
 The kinds of documents you’ll submit will depend on the nature of your facility project.

 Criteria

-We carefully evaluate each of our grant applications.
-We want to see that you have a good plan behind your project, and that your organization is exploring and sharing King County culture in a meaningful, accessible way.
+We carefully evaluate all grant applications.
+We want to see that you have a good plan behind your project, and that it will result in tangible benefits for the public.

 For this particular grant, we’ll look at the following:

-• The quality and importance of the project.
-If it’s an emergency, we’ll evaluate the immediacy of need and whether there’s a clear plan for resolving the crisis; if it’s an opportunity, the ability of this project to further the organization’s mission will be assessed.
+- Quality and Qualifications: the thought and reasoning you have put into responding to this emergency or assessing this unforeseen opportunity, including assembling a qualified and prepared project team.
+If it’s an emergency, we’ll evaluate the immediacy of need and whether there’s a clear plan for resolving the crisis; if it’s an opportunity, we’ll assess the potential to further your organization’s mission.

 Public Benefit: Why It Matters